Intrepid-2a/EyeTracking/README.md

 **arguments:**

-- message: _string_ The message to be stored in the raw data file, right now / as soon as possible.
+- message: _string_ A message to be stored in the raw data file, right now / as soon as possible.
 This is primarily useful for segmenting raw eye-tracking data, so we can cut out trials, and events withing trials (stimulus onset / offset, and so on).

 **returns:**